-Stabilize Funding Levels for the Transportation Regional Incentive Program (TRIP)
+• Stabilize Funding Levels for the Transportation Regional Incentive Program (TRIP)

 TRIP funding promotes regional transportation planning and project development and has been used to fund important infrastructure improvements.
-The R2CTPO supports stable and consistent funding through TRIP to promote regional planning and project development.
+The River to Sea TPO supports stable and consistent funding through TRIP to promote regional planning and project development.

-• Allow Strategic Intermodal System (SIS) and State Transportation Trust Fund (STTF) Dollars to be Used on Local Road Improvements that are Needed to Support the SIS or State Facility
+Allow Strategic Intermodal System (SIS) and State Transportation Trust Fund (STTF) Dollars to be Used on Local Road Improvements that are Needed to Support the SIS or State Facility